libreworks/shady-island/docs/api/README.md

 The IDs of the subnets associated with the task or service.

-There's a limit of 16 subnets that can be specified per `AwsVpcConfiguration` .
+There's a limit of 16 subnets that can be specified per `awsvpcConfiguration` .

 > All specified subnets must be from the same VPC.